mathias-brandewinder/mathias-brandewinder.github.io/_posts/2016-02-06-10-fsharp-scripting-tips.md

 * [debug an F# script? (around 0:12:35 in)][11]
 * [inspect the objects in your FSI session with **FsEye**?][12]
 * change the FSI font size in Tools/Options/Environment/Fonts and Colors/Show Settings for/F# Interactive?
+* add your own pretty-printer to FSI, [like this](https://github.com/mathnet/mathnet-numerics/blob/master/src/FSharp/MathNet.Numerics.fsx)?
+* mess with your coworkers' mental sanity, by executing `(*` (opening a multiline comment) in FSI? (credit: [Tomas](https://twitter.com/tomaspetricek)

 And again... if you are not using the [Visual F# Power Tools][13], you are missing out: